vitalykoltov/hashicorp-assignment/terraform-getting-started.md

 commands will detect it and remind you to do so if necessary.
 ```

+## Provision the NGINX server in a Docker container

-## Provision the NGINX server in a Docker container using the following command:
+Provision the NGINX server in a Docker containerusing the following command:

 ```
 $terraform apply
 ```
-When prompted to continue due to warning for using deprecated attribute "latest", type "yes":
+When prompted to continue due to warning for using deprecated attribute "latest", type `yes`:

 ```